coremedia-contributions/content-actions/README.md

 If a project is inactive it means that the development has been discontinued and won't support future CoreMedia versions."
 )

-# Studio Content Actions for CoreMedia Blueprint
+# Studio Quick Actions for CoreMedia Blueprint
-This extension adds a Content-Actions Button to the document form toolbar and removes the Action-Toolbar
+This extension adds a Quick Actions Button to the document form toolbar and removes the Action-Toolbar

 ## Features
-### Content-Actions Menu
+### Quick Actions Menu
 ![content-actions-01.png](docs/content-actions-01.png)

 ### Next-Best-Action Button